Chapter 19 Hosting dbt generated documentation

 19.1.3 Pushing to Github

 Next, we only want to take the contents of our target folder and push them into the gh_pages branch.
 We use the following code: git subtree push --prefix target origin gh-pages.
 A subtree is like a sub-folder in Github.
 We use subtree when we want to save certain directories from one repository into another.
 In our case we only want the contents of the target folder and this we specified using the --prefix keyword.
-Sometimes, one could have been saving their work at a higher level, such as yours truly.
-We got the below error when we tried:
+Sometimes, one could have been saving their work at a higher folder level, such as yours truly.
+What do we mean here?
+We mean that perhaps you have been commiting from folder1/myfiles/commit-here but you work was initialized by git from within folder1.
+In this case just push your files from folder1 or else you will get the below error when performing a subtree push:

 You need to run this command from the toplevel of the working tree.